Share this post on:

 Extraverted Feeling (Fe)

-Extraverted Feeling involves considering other people’s feelings to a great level.
-You decide whether something is worth standing up for based on its truth and significance to objective values.
+Extraverted Feelings involve considering other people’s feelings very seriously.
+People decide whether something is worth standing up for based on its truth and significance to objective values.

-• You accommodate yourself and others by deciding what is appropriate and acceptable in that setting.
+They like determining what will work best for the group while honoring and considering everyone’s values and feelings.
+They will accommodate themselves and others by deciding what is appropriate and acceptable in that setting.

 Characteristics:

-• Connects and empathizes with others while responding to their values and feelings.
+• You connect and empathize with others while responding to their values and feelings.

-• Monitors the environment for morale or disharmony and creates an environment where people feel happy and welcome.
+• You monitor the environment for morale or disharmony and create an environment where people feel happy and welcome.

-• “Absorbs” other people’s emotions in real-time to sense their feelings.
+• You “Absorb” other people’s emotions in real time to sense their feelings.

 Introverted Feeling (Fi)